Last updated on June 7th, 2018

-Nothing is more annoying while lubing a chain than not knowing where you started.
+Nothing is more annoying while doing motorcycle chain maintenance than not knowing where you started while rotating the chain.
 Some chains come with a colored link, some don’t.
-If yours doesn’t do yourself a favor and mark it yourself.
+If yours doesn’t do yourself a favor and mark it yourself with a permanent oil paint pen.
 And surprisingly, it won’t get rubbed off with use (I’ve had my chain marked for over a year).
 It definitely works better than a Sharpie.

 Step 5 – Clean off any excess chain lube

 After applying some lube, there still might be some black gunk on the chain.
 Or to be more accurate, there will be some black gunk on the chain.
 If you’re feeling motivated, give the wheel a few turns while you wipe the chain clean.
 The chain will disintegrate normal paper towels, so either be ready to use a bunch of them or use some disposable shop towels instead.
 They seem to fare much better.